These Tasty Recipes for the Autumn Season Really Rocks!

 Tomato Chutney Autumn Style

-Chutney is a delicious recipe from India and they’re like gelatin-like paste or mashed fruit or vegetable that you can put on top of bread, cakes or biscuits as toppings to enhance their taste.
+Chutney is a delicious recipe from India and they’re these gelatin-like paste or mashed fruit or vegetable that you can put on top of bread buns, cakes or biscuits as toppings to enhance their taste.
 There are a lot of ways to make a chutney and it can be made with coconuts, peanuts, curry leaves and many other variations of fruits and vegetables.
 But for this particular topic we will make the tomato chutney in autumn style!

 - 750g cooking apple with its cores removed and chopped